pryatahumayun/playground-main/playground-main/projects/bugz-azure-aks/README.md

 ## Interview Talking Points

-- Why does AKS create a second resource group
-  - Azure uses it to manage the cluster infrastructure it owns, including the VM scale set, load balancer, public IPs, and supporting identities.
+- Why does AKS create a second resource group: Azure uses it to manage the cluster infrastructure it owns, including the VM scale set, load balancer, public IPs, and supporting identities.
-- Why use ACR
-  - It gives the cluster a private, Azure-native image source with controlled access.
+- Why use ACR: It gives the cluster a private, Azure-native image source with controlled access.
-- How does the app become public
-  - The Kubernetes service is exposed as type `LoadBalancer`, which causes Azure to provision a public IP and load balancer path to the service.
+- How does the app become public: The Kubernetes service is exposed as type `LoadBalancer`, which causes Azure to provision a public IP and load balancer path to the service.
-- What would improve this in production
-  - HTTPS, ingress controller, autoscaling, tighter NSG and API server restrictions, secrets management, and CI/CD-driven deployments.
+- What would improve this in production: HTTPS, ingress controller, autoscaling, tighter NSG and API server restrictions, secrets management, and CI/CD-driven deployments.

 Quick commands (from repository root)